 Despite his heelish antics, his popularity as a WWE superstar increased, and he once again become a good guy (but now much edgier).
 Less than three years after his main roster debut, Cena defeated John “Bradshaw” Layfield to become WWE Champion for the first time at WrestleMania 21.

-Since 2005, Cena has been the top babyface of the company, despite receiving mixed reactions for a large portion of his reign on top.
-During this time, Cena has formed notable rivalries against names such as Edge, Batista, Randy Orton, Dwayne “The Rock” Johnson, and Brock Lesnar, among others.
+Since 2005, Cena has been the top babyface of World Wrestling Entertainment, despite receiving mixed reactions for a large portion of his reign on top.
+During this time, Cena has formed notable rivalries against names such as Edge, Batista, Randy Orton, Dwayne “The Rock” Johnson, AJ Styles, and Brock Lesnar, among others.

 John Cena Hollywood Success